 If there is no objective morality outside the human brain then all moral arguments are about preference.

 Everyone, including atheists, appeals to a moral standard.
 A moral standard requires a transcendent law giver.
 That Lawgiver is can only be God.

 Atheists can be moral but how do you justify morality?

 If atheists talk about right and wrong, what is the standard for right and wrong or is it reduced to human opinion.
 Then whose opinion; Mother Theresa's of Hitler's opinion?
 Frank Turek

 Right and wrong is written on our hearts.
 'They demonstrate that God’s law is written in their hearts, for their own conscience and thoughts either accuse them or tell them they are doing right.'
 Romans 2:15

 Objective morality means that moral statements like “murder is bad” is independent of the person saying it.
-Objective morality means that there is a standard of morality that transcends human opinions and judgements.
+Objective morality means that there is a standard of morality that transcends human opinions and judgments.

 Morals are not invented, they are discovered.

-Each one of us makes moral judgements and decisions every day, ranging from opening the door for someone to helping someone who just got in a car wreck.
+Each one of us makes moral judgments and decisions every day, ranging from opening the door for someone to helping someone who just got in a car wreck.